 Click references to get full details and/or access

-There is a large expansion or initiation of rifting in the Atlas (AT) rifts (Le Roy & Pique, 2001: Manspeizer, 1988) , in the Newark (NE) rifts , presumably in their NW African conjugates, as well as in offshore Sicily (Catalano et al, 2013).
+There is a large expansion of rifting in the Atlas (AT) rifts (Le Roy & Pique, 2001: Manspeizer, 1988) , in the Newark (NE) rifts and their NW African conjugates, as well as in offshore Sicily (Catalano et al, 2013).
 More gentle sag-like extension occurs in the Triassic Basin (TB) of Algeria , while rifting has also tentatively been interpreted on seismic in the Gulf of Sirt (GOS) and northern Cyrenaica areas (Gillard, 2017, PESGB Africa Conference presentation) .
 Rifting may thus be occurring over a wide belt from the Levantine Basin (LB) of Israel to Senegal at this time and many authors thus consider this the peak rifting period of North Africa (Jagger et al, 2018).

 Many of the rifts in southern Africa now seem to be in a phase of passive fill by fluvial redbeds (Macgregor (2018).
 Following a stratigraphic hiatus in the Ladinian which could mark the final movements on the Cape Fold Belt (CFB), the Great Karoo (GK) Basin appears to enter an overfilled phase (Catuneanu et al, 2005)